 Many people consider a migraine to be a really bad headache.
-The truth is, it is a severe, neurologic condition.
+The truth is it is a severe, neurologic condition.
 However, when perusing the medical literature, it becomes apparent that the term ‘migraine’ in many practical instances, is actually a name that we have given to a constellation of symptoms as opposed to a specific medical issue with a specific, identifiable cause.

-Peripheral nerve surgeons treat headaches differently when compared with the traditional way physicians are taught to think about these problems.
+Peripheral nerve surgeons treat chronic headaches differently when compared with the traditional way physicians are taught to think about these problems.
 We focus on specific peripheral nerve triggers that might be causing your headache.
 Hence when we use the term occipital (meaning back of the head) neuralgia (meaning nerve pain), the real question is: “Can you figure out which ‘neur’ (i.e. nerve) is causing the ‘algia’ (i.e. pain).
 That is the crux of the diagnostic work up when a patient comes to see me for this issue.
-At the end of the evaluation, with the help of a thorough history, physical examination and set of peripheral nerve blocks, I will have a much better sense of which nerve or nerves might be involved in your headache symptom complex and whether or not surgical intervention might be of benefit.
+At the end of the evaluation, with the help of a thorough history, physical examination and a set of sequential, peripheral nerve blocks, I will have a much better sense of which nerve or nerves might be involved in your headache symptom complex and whether or not surgical intervention might be of benefit.